Advanced Deep Graph Learning: Deeper, Faster, Robuster, and Unsupervised

 Hong Cheng is an Associate Professor in the Department of Systems Engineering and Engineering Management, Chinese University of Hong Kong.
 She received the PhD degree from the University of Illinois at Urbana-Champaign in 2008.
 Her research interests include data mining, database systems, and machine learning.
 She received research paper awards at ICDE’07, SIGKDD’06, and SIGKDD’05, and the certificate of recognition for the 2009 SIGKDD Doctoral Dissertation Award.
 She received the 2010 Vice-Chancellor’s Exemplary Teaching Award at the Chinese University of Hong Kong.

-Junzhou Huang is an Associate Professor in the Computer Science and Engineering department at the University of Texas at Arlington.
+Junzhou Huang is a Professor in the Computer Science and Engineering department at the University of Texas at Arlington.
 He also served as the director of machine learning center in Tencent AI Lab.
 He received the B.E. degree from Huazhong University of Science and Technology, Wuhan, China, the M.S. degree from the Institute of Automation, Chinese Academy of Sciences, Beijing, China, and the Ph.D. degree in Computer Science at Rutgers, The State University of New Jersey.
 His major research interests include machine learning, computer vision and imaging informatics.
 He was selected as one of the 10 emerging leaders in multimedia and signal processing by the IBM T.J.
 Watson Research Center in 2010.
 His work won the MICCAI Young Scientist Award 2010, the FIMH Best Paper Award 2011, the MICCAI Young Scientist Award Finalist 2011, the STMI Best Paper Award 2012, the NIPS Best Reviewer Award 2013, the MICCAI Best Student Paper Award Finalist 2014 and the MICCAI Best Student Paper Award 2015.
 He received the NSF CAREER Award in 2016.
 He enjoys to develop efficient algorithms with nice theoretical guarantees to solve practical problems involved large scale data.

 Fuchun Sun, IEEE Fellow, received the Ph.D. degree in computer science and technology from Tsinghua University, Beijing, China, in 1997.
 He is currently a Professor with the Department of Computer Science and Technology and President of Academic Committee of the Department, Tsinghua University, deputy director of State Key Lab. of Intelligent Technology and Systems, Beijing, China.
 His research interests include intelligent control and robotics, information sensing and processing in artificial cognitive systems, and networked control systems.
 He was recognized as a Distinguished Young Scholar in 2006 by the Natural Science Foundation of China.
 He became a member of the Technical Committee on Intelligent Control of the IEEE Control System Society in 2006.
 He serves as Editor-in-Chief of International Journal on Cognitive Computation and Systems}, and an Associate Editor for a series of international journals including the IEEE Transactions on Cognitive and Developmental Systems}, the IEEE Transactions on Fuzzy Systems, and the IEEE \Transactions on Systems, Man, and Cybernetics: Systems.